DevEmperor/WristAssist/README.md

 ## License

-ChatGPT for WearOS is under the terms of the [Apapche 2.0 license](https://www.apache.org/licenses/LICENSE-2.0), following all clarifications stated in the [license file](https://raw.githubusercontent.com/DevEmperor/ChatGPT-WearOS/master/LICENSE)
+WristAssist is under the terms of the [Apapche 2.0 license](https://www.apache.org/licenses/LICENSE-2.0), following all clarifications stated in the [license file](https://raw.githubusercontent.com/DevEmperor/WristAssist/master/LICENSE)